French Fries on a Diet: How To Indulge Wisely Without Derailing Your Weight Loss Goals

 Can You Eat French Fries Regularly & Still Lose Weight?

-So you can eat French fries and still lose weight, but how regularly can you eat French fries and still see weight loss progress?
+You can eat French fries and still lose weight, but the frequency at which you can eat them while continuing to see weight loss progress is the key consideration.

 Eating French fries everyday can impede weight loss results, but eating them once a week or month shouldn’t have any ill effect on losing weight.
 Although, it all comes down to how many calories you eat on a daily and weekly basis and whether or not you’re eating healthy the remainder of the time.